 FHLC Short Volume

-Fidelity MSCI Health Care Index ETF (FHLC) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.87B, listed on AMEX, carrying a beta of 0.64 to the broader market.
-Tracks the performance of the MSCI USA IMI Health Care Index. public since 2013-10-24.
+Fidelity MSCI Health Care Index ETF (FHLC) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $2.99B, listed on AMEX, carrying a beta of 0.62 to the broader market.
+Seeks to achieve investment results that correspond to the MSCI USA IMI Health Care Index. public since 2013-10-24.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.